philippmeisberger/android-studio-package/README.md

 Download Android Studio IDE .zip archive file from <https://developer.android.com/studio/index.html> and execute `make-aspkg` with the downloaded file as argument.
 The Debian package is built in the current directory.

+### Building on 32-bit Debian

+To build Android Studio on a 32-bit Debian the 64-bit version of `libc6` library is required.
+Otherwise following error will occur `dpkg-shlibdeps: error: couldn't find library libc.so.6`.
+Use [Multiarch](https://wiki.debian.org/Multiarch/HOWTO) capabilities of Debian and enable installation of 64-bit packages:

+    ~# dpkg --add-architecture amd64

+Install 64-bit version of `libc6`

+    ~# apt-get install libc6:amd64

+Then building will succeed on 32-bit Debian.

 Installation of Android Studio
 ------------------------------

 If Android Studio should be installed on 64-bit Debian some 32-bit libraries are required.
-It is recommended to use [Multiarch](https://wiki.debian.org/Multiarch/HOWTO) capabilities of Debian:
+It is recommended to use [Multiarch](https://wiki.debian.org/Multiarch/HOWTO) capabilities of Debian and enable installation of 32-bit packages:

     ~# dpkg --add-architecture i386

-This will enable installation of 32-bit packages.
-Then install Android Studio:
+Then install Android Studio

     ~# dpkg -i android-studio_*.deb

-Install missing dependencies
+Finally install missing dependencies

     ~# apt-get install -f